Recent Posts

 Early cannabis use negatively impacts the mental abilities and processes related to knowledge, including memory, judgment, evaluation, reasoning, computation, problem-solving and decision-making — and diminishes long-term function while increasing the risk of addiction.
 The risk of any substance abuse is especially high for young people who start early — age 14 or younger.

 Cannabis has less potential for addiction and long-term consequences than other substances, including nicotine and alcohol.
 The number of people who use cannabis and develop a problem is still high.
-Up to 25 percent of cannabis users become daily users, and 10 percent of users will become dependent.
+Up to 25% of cannabis users become daily users, and 10% of users will become dependent.
 In 2011, nearly 4.2 million people age 12 and older had a cannabis abuse or addiction problem.

 Delaying the use of cannabis until adulthood has a clear positive impact.
-In speeches to groups, I offer in-depth information about substance abuse among children.
-My presentations include helpful tools and guidelines that parents can use to prevent, recognize and address substance abuse behaviors.
 Be mindful.
 Pay attention.
 If you wonder, an assessment is recommended.
 You shouldn't wait until your child is drug-dependent to do something about it.

-- Talk with your children about substances, including cannabis.
+- Talking with your children about substances, including cannabis.

-- Get to know your child's friends and influences.
+- Getting to know your child's friends and influences.

-- Set and enforce clear rules and consequences.
+- Setting and enforcing clear rules and consequences.

-- Eat meals and spend time together as a family.
+- Eating meals and spending time together as a family.

-- Pay attention for changes in your child's mood or behavior.
+- Paying attention for changes in your child's mood or behavior.

-- Know the warning signs of drug use in young people.
+- Knowing the warning signs of drug use in young people.

-- Set a good example of responsible actions and choices.
+- Setting a good example of responsible actions and choices.

 - Talk with your child about your concerns.